 Why Oracle Fine Grained Auditing

 Most critical database systems contain sensitive data that has compliance or regulatory requirements attached to storage and access of that data.
-Even if the data does not fall into this category, there can be very strong reasons to ensure access to certain data is audited.
+Even if the data does not fall into this category, there can be very strong reasons to ensure access to certain data is sufficiently audited.
+Oracle auditing of sensitive data can be accomplished with Oracle Fine Grained Auditing.
+Oracle FGA provides the capability to generate rich audit trail for specific objects or columns in the database.

 We cover in this article what you need to do to get started with Oracle Fine Grained Auditing along with some practical tips to get the best value out of your audit data.